centre-for-humanities-computing/aarhusnlp-webpage/docs/index.md

       ---

       NLP systems should be able to serve a wide range of communities, some of which might deviate from the angolphone world not only in linguistics but also in values and cultural considerations.
 Culturally inappropriate language technology can have profoundly negative consequences when utilized in the real world.
-Aarhus NLP aim to develop methods for aligning language technology with the needs of a particular community, primarily focusing on a European and Scandinavian context.

 </div>